 The Court of Cassation validates the use of saliva tests without proof of their reliability

-A key decision for the legal framework of road screenings
+A key decision for the legal framework of roadside screenings

-This decision could have a direct impact on road checks, but also on debates surrounding prevention and the fight against drug use while driving.
+This decision could have a direct impact on road checks, as well as on debates surrounding prevention and the fight against drug use while driving.

 The facts of the case: an acquittal overturned by the Court of Cassation

-Convicted at first instance, the driver had won the case on appeal, the court having considered that the lack of precise information about the test (brand, batch number, expiration date) prevented verification of its reliability.
+Convicted at first instance, the motorist had won on appeal, the court having ruled that the lack of precise information about the test (brand, batch number, expiration date) prevented verification of its reliability.

 The Attorney General then filed an appeal to the Court of Cassation, contesting this annulment.